keithjgrant/sidecar-old/content/drinks/old-fashioned.md

   "¾ oz burnt sugar syrup"
   "2 dashes Angostura bitters"
   "2 dashes orange bitters"
+  "orange twist"
 >}}

 {{< instructions >}}
 Add ice to a rocks glass.
-Add the bitters, then the whiskey and burnt sugar syrup.
+Add both bitters, then the whiskey and burnt sugar syrup.
 The syrup will sink to the bottom, so give it a quick stir to mix.

-Cut an think slice of orange peel.
-Express the oils over the drink, then rub it around the rim of the glass and place it in the glass.
+Cut a think slice of orange peel.
+Express the oils over the drink, then rub it around the rim of the glass and place it in the drink.
 {{< /instructions >}}
 {{< /wrap >}}